3 Spots Left! September 10-12, 2021: Philadelphia Street & Urban Photography Workshop with Steve Simon & Owen Seidenberg

 The cost of this workshop covers tuition only, the welcoming dinner, SEPTA pass for local transportation, museum & Gallery entrances and of course, Philly Cheesesteak sandwiches.
 The cost does not include accommodation or travel to and from Philadelphia.

 Payment of deposit secures your spot and is non-refundable.
 This workshop is limited to 8 students so we encourage you to book your spot as soon as possible.
 If for any reason you need to withdraw from the workshop within 30 days of the start date, please notify us in writing (email is okay).
 The workshop organizers will endeavour to offer you a refund if your spot is filled, (less the deposit).
-Full payment is due April 15, 2020.
+Full payment is due one month before workshop.
 Photo Educate and The Passionate Photographer Inc. are not responsible for cancellations due to medical emergencies or unforeseen circumstances.
 Please insure that these last-minute emergencies are covered by your travel insurance policy.

 Book or apply for a workshop through PhotoEducate and get: